WxboySuper/Productivity-Hub/docs/API.md

   ```
 - Each dependency is a full task object (see Get Task by ID).
 - Errors: `404` if task not found.
+> [!NOTE]
+> **v0.12.0 Update:** Token expiration is now enforced, error responses are more detailed, and the email template includes expiration info.
 #### Set Task Dependencies (Replace All)
 **POST** `/api/tasks/<task_id>/dependencies`
 - Sets the dependencies for a task, replacing all existing dependencies.